nimeshsilva1997/Cryptography-Project/README.md

     FPE with node.js.
 FPR.
 FPE with node.js.
     Puny with node.js.
 Puny.
 Puny character format with node.js.
     Merkle Tree with node.js.
 Merkle.
 Merkle Tree with node.js.
+And some JavaScript crypto examples:

+    Random number generator.
+Rand.
+Random number generator AES.
+AES.
+AES encryption
+    Hash.
+Hash.
+Hashing using JavaScript
+    RSA.
+RSA.
+RSA using JavaScript
+    Password generation/hashing.
+Hashing.
+Password generation/hashing using JavaScript CMS.
+CMS.
+Encapsulating with CMS
+    ECDH.
+ECDH.
+Elliptic Curve Diffie Hellman
+    PATRICIA trie.
+PATRICIA.
+Example of using PATRICIA (and which is used in Ethereum).